Sei whale: Description

-Anatomy

-The whale's body is typically a dark steel grey with irregular light grey to white markings on the ventral surface, or towards the front of the lower body.
+The sei whale's body is typically a dark steel grey with irregular light grey to white markings on the ventral surface, or towards the front of the lower body.
 The whale has a relatively short series of 32–60 pleats or grooves along its ventral surface that extend halfway between the pectoral fins and umbilicus (in other species it usually extends to or past the umbilicus), restricting the expansion of the buccal cavity during feeding compared to other species.
-The rostrum is pointed and the pectoral fins are relatively short, only 9%–10% of body length, and pointed at the tips.
-It has a single ridge extending from the tip of the rostrum to the paired blowholes that are a distinctive characteristic of baleen whales.
+The rostrum is pointed and the pectoral fins are relatively short, only 9–10% of body length, and pointed at the tips.
+Sei whales have a solitary ridge extending from the tip of the rostrum to the paired blowholes that are a distinctive characteristic of baleen whales.

-The whale's skin is often marked by pits or wounds, which after healing become white scars.
-These are now known to be caused by "cookie-cutter" sharks (Isistius brasiliensis).
+Its skin is often marked by pits or wounds, which after healing become white scars.
+These are now known to be caused by cookie-cutter sharks (Isistius brasiliensis).
 It has a tall, sickle-shaped dorsal fin that ranges in height from 38–90 cm and averages 53–56 cm, about two-thirds of the way back from the tip of the rostrum.
 Dorsal fin shape, pigmentation pattern, and scarring have been used to a limited extent in photo-identification studies.
 The tail is thick and the fluke, or lobe, is relatively small in relation to the size of the whale's body.